CAPE-js/cape-v1-php/node/README.md

 "datasets" is an array of objects.
 Currently, the system only understands a single dataset but this may change in a future version.

-Properties in the dataset object:
+Properties in the dataset object
+* Required by the NODE mapper:
+** format - The format of the tabular data.
+Allowed values: 'xlsx', 'csv'.
+Default: 'csv'.
+** fields - Required.
+An array of field description objects (see below).
+* Used by the PHP mapper only.
-* data_dir - Optional.
+** data_dir - Optional.
+String.
 Ignored.
-This property is used by the dynamic PHP version.
-* base_file_name - Optional.
+** base_file_name - Optional.
+String.
 Ignored.
-This property is used by the dynamic PHP version.
-* format - The format of the tabular data.
-Allowed values: 'xlsx', 'csv'.
-Default: 'csv'.
-* fields - an array of field descriptions (see below)
+* Used by CAPE, checked and passed through as-is by the mapper ** title - Required.
+String.
+Title of the dataset.
+** id_field - Required.
+String.
+The ID of a field that is to be used for the record IDs ** sort - Required.
+Array of Strings.
+A list of the IDs one or more field that will be used to sort the dataset.

 Properties in the field object:
 * id - String.
 Required.
 Must be unique within this dataset.